 Queen Alia International Airport

-Located 35 kilometers form the capital Amman, Queen Alia International Airport was established in 1983 and was named in honor of late Queen Alia Al-Hussein, who died in a helicopter accident in 1978.
-The main airport in Jordan since 1963 was Amman National airport in Marca, which is now the main operation center for Royal Wings, a leading company in Jordan for charter flights.
+Located 35 kilometers from the capital Amman, Queen Alia International Airport was established in 1983 and was named in honour of the late Queen Alia Al-Hussein, who died in a helicopter accident in 1978.
+The main airport in Jordan since 1963 was Amman National airport in Marka, which is now the main operation centre for Royal Wings, a leading company in Jordan for charter flights.

-On May 19, 2007 the government of Jordan signed a US$ 700 million agreement with the AIG (Airport International Group) to rehabilitate, operate and expand the Queen Alia International Airport, QAIA, in what was described as Jordan’s largest ever BOT agreement.
-Under the 25 year old concession agreement, AIG would be responsible for all aspects of the operation of the airport, transforming it into a world class airport that adheres to international standards.
+On May 19, 2007, the government of Jordan signed a US$ 700 million agreement with the AIG (Airport International Group) to rehabilitate, operate and expand Queen Alia International Airport in what was described as Jordan’s largest-ever BOT agreement.
+Under the 25-year-old concession agreement, AIG would be responsible for all aspects of the operation of the airport, transforming it into a world-class airport that adheres to international standards.

-The announcement of the expansion of the airport coincided with a sharp increase in the number of arrivals to the airport which is partly due to the boom in the tourism industry in Jordan, which saw a 50 % rise in tourists year-on-year compared to 2006.
-With Petra being recognized as a new 7 wonder of the world, there was a marked increase in interest by visitors the world over to visit the major tourist attractions of Jordan.
+The announcement of the expansion of the airport coincided with a sharp increase in the number of arrivals to the airport which is partly due to the boom in the tourism industry in Jordan which saw a 50 % rise in tourists year-on-year compared to 2006.
+With Petra being recognized as one of the new Seven Wondersof the World, there was a marked increase in interest by visitors the world over to visit the major tourist attractions of Jordan.

-Groupe ADP, signed a contract on December 22, 2017 to take control of Airport International Group (AIG), concessionaire at Amman Queen Alia International Airport, for US$267 million.
+Groupe ADP, signed a contract on December 22, 2017, to take control of Airport International Group (AIG), the concessionaire at Amman Queen Alia International Airport, for US$267 million.